SATACorp/Documents/Architecture.md

 2. LeaderboardModel
-  * This component is a Model that contains all the points for every user on the platform.
-It allows for users to see the top people on the leaderboard, their points, and how the current user stands compared to them
+  * This component is a Model that displays the top people on the leaderboard, their points, and how the current user stands compared to them
   * this component is stored on the server, but it is called upon and kept in the memory on the client side
+  * this component communicates with the UserModel to pull the current user's ID and points
   * The LeaderboardController communicates with the Model
-    1. LeaderboardController asks LeaderboardModel to retrieve the points and users from the server
+    1. LeaderboardController asks LeaderboardModel to retrieve the top users' ID and points from the server

 3. UserModel
   * This component is a Model that contains all the relevant information about the user, including the user id, quiz points, list of articles read, and photo feed.
   * this component is stored on the server, but it is called upon and kept in the memory on the client side
+  * this component communicates with the LeaderboardModel to display the current user's ID and points on the leaderboard
   * The UserController communicates with the Model
     1. UserController asks UserModel to retrieve the user information from the server